ptMcGit/placeholder-hider/README.md

 ```

 This method toggles `style.display` for the appropriate placeholders between an original value (determined when `PlaceholderHider` is instantiated) and `none`.

+Additionally, if `gcm()` is set, `hidePlaceholders()` is invoked.

+Also note that any change in the number of items or placeholders will require `hidePlaceholders()` to be invoked to hide/unhide placeholders appropriately.